jvargit/CTF_Challenges/New_Year_CTF_2025/RSA for 9+.md

 ## Solve

-The core of this challenge is to write a script which can automatically receive parameters from the server, decrypt the plaintext and send it back to server.
-This was my first time using `pwntools` and was very enjoyable to learn about its functionality.
+The core of this challenge is to write a script which can automatically receive parameters from the server, decrypt the plaintext and send it back to server before it times out.
+This was my first time using `pwntools` and it was very enjoyable to learn about its functionality.

 Firstly, I wrote a function to decrypt the base64 encoded ciphertext provided in the servers message: